raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run your project by clicking the green flag.
 An animation of a column is drawn by an invisible pen.
 It shows New Zealand's use of resources to generate electricity.
 You can then investigate the interactive column using your mouse.

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}

 New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of blue in the column above.

+When you have finished investigating click the red stop sign to end your running project.

 --- /task ---